wpswings/wallet-system-for-woocommerce/README.txt

-=== Wallet System for WooCommerce ===
+=== Wallet System for WooCommerce - Ensure Secure and Easy Transactions ===
 Contributors: wpswings
 Donate link: https://wpswings.com/
-Tags: woocommerce wallet, wordpress wallet, cashback, partial payment, refunds Requires at least: 5.5.0
+Tags: woocommerce wallet, wordpress wallet, cashback, partial payment, digital wallet, wallet Requires at least: 5.5.0
 Tested up to: 6.8.2
 WC Requires at least: 6.5.1
-WC tested up to: 10.0.3
+WC tested up to: 10.1.0
-Stable tag: 2.6.9
+Stable tag: 2.7.0
 Requires PHP: 7.5
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Add a digital wallet to your WooCommerce store!
-Let customers recharge, manage funds, & make easy, secure purchases with this WordPress wallet plugin.
+This plugin adds a digital wallet feature to your WooCommerce store.
+Customers can add money to their wallet, check their balance, and use the wallet to make secure purchases during checkout.

 == Description ==

-**WOOCOMMERCE WALLET SYSTEM INTEGRATES SMOOTHLY WITH YOUR ONLINE STORE, OFFERING AUTO TOP-UP, SECURE PAYMENTS, AND MULTI-CURRENCY SUPPORT.
-YOU CAN EASILY MANAGE GIFT CARDS REDEMPTION, WITHDRAWAL REQUESTS, AND SET WALLET USAGE RESTRICTIONS.**
+**The WooCommerce Wallet System makes shopping and payments easier on your store.
+Customers can quickly top up their wallets, pay securely, and use multiple currencies.
+As a store owner, you can also enable buy now, pay later options, withdrawal requests and set limits on digital wallet usage all in one place.**

 Wallet System for WooCommerce is a digital wallet plugin.
 It helps you implement a wallet system on their WooCommerce store and lets customers buy your products & services with swift payments.
 It is one of the fastest WordPress Payment plugin.